tsbmediaventure/ConsCent-docs/docs/mobile/android.md

-Conscent Plugin for developers
+ConsCent Plugin for developers
 ======================

-This is a step by step guide to include Conscent Plugin in your app.
+This is a step by step guide to include ConsCent Plugin in your app.
 This plugin is developed in Kotlin and supports both Java and Kotlin languages.

 ### Step-1
-Copy plugin aar file to your libs folder and add it in your app level build gradle file.
+Copy plugin's aar file to your libs folder and add it in your app level build gradle file.

 ### Step-2
 In your application build.gradle file, include dependency as below with latest versions: